Motor home explodes in Nashville after 'evacuate now' warning; three hurt | Law-Order

 Motor home explodes in Nashville after 'evacuate now' warning; three hurt

-A parked motor home exploded on a tree-lined street in downtown Nashville at dawn on Friday morning minutes after a recorded announcement emanating from the vehicle warned of a bomb, in what police said was an "intentional act" that injured at least three people.
-Police said it was unclear whether anyone was inside the recreational vehicle at the time.
-CNN, citing unnamed sources, reported hours later that investigators had found possible human remains near the site of the explosion.
+A parked motor home exploded in downtown Nashville at dawn on Friday morning minutes after a recorded announcement emanating from the vehicle warned of a bomb, in what police said was an "intentional act" that injured at least three people.
+Police said it was uncertain whether anyone was inside the recreational vehicle when it exploded on Christmas morning, but police reported hours later that investigators had found possible human remains near the site.

-The Christmas Day blast, which rocked the heart of America's country music capital, came just moments after officers responded to reports of gunfire in the area and discovered the recreational vehicle parked outside a downtown office tower at about 6 a.m.
+The blast, which rocked the heart of America's country music capital, came just moments after officers responded to reports of gunfire in the area and discovered the recreational vehicle parked outside an AT&T office tower in downtown Nashville at about 6 a.m.
 CST (1200 GMT).
-Police heard a recorded voice warning that a "bomb would detonate in 15 minutes," Nashville Police Chief John Drake told reporters later.
+Police heard a recorded voice warning that a "bomb would detonate in 15 minutes," Nashville Police Chief John Drake told reporters.

 The message, as captured in a recording broadcast later by local television news stations, said: "This area must be evacuated now.
 This area must be evacuated now.
 If you can hear this message, evacuate now.
 If you can hear this message, evacuate now."
 Officers quickly went door-to-door in nearby buildings to hustle people to safety, and called for dispatch of the police bomb squad, which was on its way to the scene when the vehicle blew up, police spokesman Don Aaron said.

-The Metro Nashville Police Department posted a photo of the recreational vehicle on its Twitter feed and said that the vehicle had arrived in the area at 1:22 a.m.
-The blast ravaged the heart of the city, considered the capital of the U.S. country music industry.
-It destroyed several other vehicles and severely damaged several buildings, sending a pall of black smoke into the sky that could be seen for miles.
+An area resident identified on CNN as Betsy Williams told the network she was awakened by the sound of gunfire and looked out her window to see an RV parked across the street as it began playing a message delivered by a "computerized" female voice.
+She said the voice warned the vehicle contained a bomb and started a minute-by-minute countdown to the actual explosion.
+"Everything shook, it was quite a blast," she told CNN.

-Fire officials said three people were taken to local hospitals with minor injuries.
+Fire officials said three people were taken to local hospitals with relatively minor injuries, and they were listed in stable condition.
 Authorities said quick action by police to begin evacuating the area before the blast likely prevented more casualties.
-"Obviously, they heard the announcements coming from this vehicle," Aaron told reporters.
-"They took them seriously.
-And worked to seal the streets to protect folks and we think it worked."
-He called the blast "an intentional act."
+At an early evening briefing, Drake, the police chief, told reporters, "We have found tissue that we believe could be human remains," but he said the origin of the tissue remained unclear.

-The Federal Bureau of Investigation said on Twitter that its agents were assisting in the probe and seeking information from digital media about the blast.
-Andrew McCabe, a former deputy FBI director, told CNN an explosion of this size would be investigated as a possible act of terrorism, whether domestic or international.
+"We will continue to examine that to see if it's human remains," he said.
+"There are no fatalities we know of," he added.
+Authorities had received no threats beforehand, Drake said, describing the blast as a "total surprise."

-Police did not offer a possible motive for the apparent bombing.
-McCabe said police may have been the target of the explosion given they were called to the scene beforehand.
-Nashville's vice mayor, Jim Shulman, told CNN that the incident appeared to have been a solitary act, and that investigators did not believe there was an ongoing threat of further bombings.
+"We had no pre-warnings at all," he said.
+The blast occurred about two blocks from Lower Broadway where Nashville's famous live music venues are located and most tourists flock.

 - READ MORE ON: